PyxisSociety/SANDAL2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;adding and correcting error's functions return<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;wrapping of TTF's font style<br/>
 1.0.3 : adding identifier to sprites<br/>

+## Structures

+### I. HitBox.h

+  1. LineSDL2:
+    A clickable zone delimited by a line (only one side of the line is clickable).

+  2. CircleSDL2:
+    An elliptic shaped clickable zone.

+  3. HitBox:
+    A clickable zone made of a collection of lines and ellipses.
+    This is one of the only structure you'll be manipulating (even though not directly accessing to its values).

+  4. ListHitBox:
+    A clickable zone defined by a collection of clickable HitBox and blocking HitBox.

+### II.
+Sprite.h

+  1. Sprite:
+    A step in an animation defined by the rectangle in the image and its lifespan.

+  2. ListSprite:
+    A list of Sprite forming a complete animation.

+  3. ListAnimation:
+    A list of animations.

+### III.
+DisplayCode.h

+  1. DisplayCode:
+    A package of information about a display code.
+It contains the display code, the plan and a flag to tell whether or not the object should be displaied.

+  2. ListDisplayCode:
+    A list of display codes.

+### IV.
+FontSDL2.h

+  1. FontSDL2:
+    A package of information about a text.
+It contains its font, its text, its color and its SDL2 texture.

+### V. WindowSDL2.h

+  1. WindowSDL2:
+    Representation of a window.
+It contains all informations (such as the dimension, the display code, ...) about a window.

+  2. ListWindowSDL2:
+    A list of WindowSDL2, used to manage all your windows while hiding them to you.

+### VI.
+ElementSDL2.h

+  1. ElementSDL2:
+    A package of information about objects.
+It contains its coordinates (top left corner), its size, its color and so on.
+    This is one of the only structure you'll be manipulating (even though not directly accessing to its values).

+  2. PtrElementSDL2:
+    A structure mean to store an ElementSDL2's pointer

+  3. ListPtrElementSDL2:
+    A list of PtrElementSDL2.
+Either used as a list of elements with a common plan or so that an element can change another.

+  4. ListDCElementSDL2:
+    A list of lists of elements with a common plan, every lists in this list has a common display code.

+  5. ListElementSDL2:
+    A list of ListDCElementSDL2.

 ## Project's size